LucasAmarilla/petShop_api/README.md

-# 🇧🇷 Uma api rest simples feita com spring simulando um petshop, a mesma esta usando H2 como db então podem rodar local | 🇺🇸 A simple Api simulating a petshop made with Spring, which is using H2 for DB, so you can run it Locally
+# Petshop

+🇧🇷 Uma api rest que simula um petshop a mesma foi feita com Spring, Swangger e H2 seguindo as os conceitos de orientação a objeto.

+🇺🇸 A rest api that simulates a pet shop made with Spring, Swangger and H2 following the concepts of object orientation.